When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

 \section{Extending adversarial examples for explainable machine learning scenarios}

 In this section, we extend the notion of adversarial examples to fit in explainable machine learning contexts.
-For this purpose, we start from a basic definition of adversarial examples, and incrementally discuss more comprehensive scenarios in which the human subjects judge not only the input sample, but also the model's decisions, including the output classification and the corresponding explanations.
-To the best of our knowledge, no prior work has addressed comprehensively this type of generalization of adversarial examples.
+For this purpose, {\mfrr in Section \ref{sec:adv_basic_case}}, we start from a basic definition of adversarial examples, and discuss more comprehensive scenarios in which the human subjects judge not only the input sample, but also the decisions of the model. {\mfrr In Section \ref{sec:explanation_aware}, the human assessment of the explanations is also taken into account.} To the best of our knowledge, no prior work has comprehensively addressed this type of generalization of adversarial examples.

 This extended definition allows us to provide a general framework that identifies the way in which an adversary should design an adversarial example to deploy effective attacks even when a human is assessing the prediction process.
-The introduced framework also identifies the most effective ways of deploying attacks depending on factors such as the type of problem or the way in which the explanation is conveyed.
-From an adversary perspective, this framework provides a comprehensive road map for the design of malicious attacks in realistic scenarios involving explainable models and a human assessment of the predictions.
-From a developer or a defender perspective, this road map helps to identify the most critical requirements that their explainable model should satisfy to be reliable.
+The framework introduced also identifies the most effective ways of deploying attacks depending on factors such as {\mfrr the way in which the explanation is conveyed (Section \ref{sec:attacks_based_on_exp_types}) or the type of scenario, user and task (Section \ref{sec:scenarios}).} From an adversary perspective, this framework provides a comprehensive road map for the design of malicious attacks in realistic scenarios involving explainable models and a human assessment of the predictions.
+From the perspective of a developer or a defender, this road map helps to identify the most critical requirements that their explainable model should satisfy in order to be reliable.